- Paul Kuharsky, ESPN Staff Writer

 It’s called the war room, which evokes visions of black and white movie scenes.
 Generals and colonels lean over a table covered with a map.
 They push mini-troops around with a stick.
 They call in people from outside a heavy door who bring them important news.
 They plot and strategize.

 Sure, there are some similarities between NFL brass on draft day and military planners during battle.

 But let’s not go crazy.
-The stakes are not remotely comparable.
+The stakes are a tad different.

 I’ve not been in a lot of draft rooms -- OK, I’ve not been in any -- but based on conversations I’ve had, I believe both scenes are perceived as frenzied.

 “People think it’s like the trading floor in Wall Street and it’s not like that,” Titans general manager Mike Reinfeldt said.
 “I think some of it has to do with the personalities of the people that are in charge.
 But the ones I’ve been around tend to be very methodical.
 It’s actually a very slow moving thing.
 It's much more of a methodical thing than chaos.”